A vanishing theorem for tautological classes of aspherical manifolds: Block homeomorphisms of aspherical manifolds

 for all $c \in H^k(\BSTOP \times K(\mathbb Z,d);R)$ with $k \neq d$. \end{Cor}

 One large class of examples of centreless aspherical manifolds is given by those admitting a metric of negative sectional curvature.
 Just as in \cite{BFJ} one can strengthen our results for such manifolds.
-To this end recall, that the fundamental group of a negatively curved manifolds is \emph{hyperbolic}.
-We thus collect two relevant features of hyperbolic groups.
+To this end recall, that the fundamental group of a negatively curved manifold is \emph{hyperbolic}.

-\begin{Prop} A torsion-free hyperbolic group different from $\Z$ has trivial centre. \end{Prop} This proposition is well-known, but as we had difficulties finding it in the literature, we also record a short proof. \begin{proof} Suppose that the centre of such a group $\Gamma$ is non-trivial, and let $x \in \C(\Gamma)$ be a non-trivial element.
-By \cite[Corollary 3.10]{BH} we have that $\langle x \rangle$ has finite index in its centraliser, but since $x$ is central its centraliser is the whole of $\Gamma$, and so $\Gamma$ is virtually infinite cyclic.
-As explained earlier, it follows directly from \cite[Lemma 2.5]{FJ} that a torsion-free virtually cyclic group is in fact infinite cyclic. \end{proof}

-Combining this with Gromov's theorem \cite[Theorem 5.4.A]{Gromov} that an aspherical manifold of dimension at least 3 with hyperbolic fundamental group $\Gamma$ has $\Out(\Gamma)$ finite, we obtain:

 \begin{Cor} Let $M$ be a closed, oriented, aspherical manifold of dimension $d \geq 4$ with hyperbolic fundamental group.
 Then

 In particular,

 for all $c \in H^k(\BSTOP \times K(\mathbb Z,d);\mathbb Q)$ with $k \neq d$. \end{Cor}